SriharshaShesham/SPFX-Webparts/ListTiles/README.md

 ## Summary

 As a person working in and out on SharePoint I had to design many applications that are based of SharePoint lists.
-So in most of my applications SharePoint lists are the backend and I design front end to it.
-And I feel it comfortable as we can update the UI by updating the list.
-I will host some of the useful SPFX Webparts and extensions here which are not available elsewhere on the web(at least by the time I created this).

 [picture of the solution in action, if possible]